 Dubai developers reach out to cryptocurrency investors

-A handful of developers and landlords in Dubai are going down the cryptocurrency route in accepting Bitcoins as a mode of payment from investors/tenants.
+A handful of developers, landlords, and investors in Dubai are going down the cryptocurrency route in accepting Bitcoins as a mode of payment from investors/tenants.
 What’s more, a few are even offering discounts in project costs for buyers paying with cryptocurrency.
-Clearly, in a subdued sales market, industry players are thinking out of the box to target crypto investors and help divest their wealth into tangible assets.
+Clearly, in a subdued sales market, industry players are thinking out of the box.
+They target crypto investors and help divest their wealth into tangible assets.

-The volatility displayed by Bitcoin at the start of the year when it soared to $20,000 and currently trading above $11,000 can be a dampener for anyone looking to close a property deal in that currency.
+The volatility displayed by Bitcoin at the start of the year when it soared to $20,000 and currently trading above $11,000.
+It can be a dampener for anyone looking to close a property deal in that currency.

-Recently, Samana Developers, a Dubai-based developer, offered a 7 per cent discount to buyers of homes in its maiden project who want to make payments through cryptocurrency.
-MAG Lifestyle Development also said it is ready to accept payments in Shariah-compliant cryptocurrencies, including OneGram (backed by a gram of gold).
-The developer also announced in December 2017 a 5 per cent discount for digital buyers in any of its 8 current real estate projects.
+Recently, Samana Developers, a Dubai-based developer, offered a 7 percent discount.
+The buyers of homes in its maiden project who want to make payments through cryptocurrency.
+MAG Lifestyle Development also said it is ready to accept payments in cryptocurrencies.
+The Shariah-compliant cryptocurrencies, including OneGram (backed by a gram of gold).
+The developer also announced in December 2017 a 5 percent discount for digital buyers in any of its 8 current real estate projects.

-The Star Business Centre, which operates and leases fitted out offices, confirmed in January that it would accept cryptocurrencies as a mode of payment for services rendered.
+The Star Business Centre, which operates and leases fitted-out offices, was confirmed in January.
+It would accept cryptocurrencies as a mode of payment for services rendered.
 Its tenants can pay rents and service charges by using digital currency along with the traditional payment systems.

-“At the present moment, it appears as if this is another tactic by which developers can distinguish themselves, and is unlikely to go mainstream until and unless crypto assets themselves become more widespread in their usage,” adds Malalla.
+“At the present moment, it appears as if this is another tactic by which developers can distinguish themselves.
+It is unlikely to go mainstream until and unless crypto-assets themselves become more widespread in their usage,” adds Malalla.

 Cryptocurrency usage in properties is starting to gain traction in Dubai, however, it is yet to go mainstream.
-“This would hinge on local regulations, credibility of companies providing related products/services and willingness of people to adopt the innovation,” says Murtaza Khan, CEO of Etherty, a blockchain-based, real estate-focused trading platform.
+“This would hinge on local regulations, the credibility of companies providing related products/services, and willingness of people to adopt the innovation,” says Murtaza Khan, CEO of Eternity, a blockchain-based, real estate-focused trading platform.

 “I find it hard that a developer, given the enormous challenges in real estate development and the capital pumping business it is, would ever speculate with his product using a cryptocurrency dealing,” comments Sailesh Israni, MD, Sun & Sand Developers Group.

 “Investors should conduct enough diligence before investing.
-It may sound like a decent marketing opportunity for developers by using the latest technological advances to gain efficiencies and reach wider audiences, but it’s more than that.
-Developers have realised that there is a fast-growing community of crypto-investors – a lot of them have become very rich in the last few years, and there are very few options for them to spend their newly-earned wealth.
+It may sound like a decent marketing opportunity for developers by using the latest technological advances.
+They will gain efficiencies and reach wider audiences, but it’s more than that.
+Developers have realized that there is a fast-growing community of crypto-investors.
+A lot of them have become very rich in the last few years.
+And there are very few options for them to spend their newly-earned wealth.
 Since real estate is a lot more stable investment, this is becoming a massive market and a lot of developers will be vying for attention from these investors who are looking to diversify their portfolios by offering them deals and payment options that involve crypto-currencies,” adds Khan.